 Epic of Gilgamesh Text #

-The Epic of Gilgamesh is putatively the earliest form of literature extant.
+The Epic of Gilgamesh is putatively one of the earliest form of literature extant.
 He was an historical king of Uruk in Babylonia, on the River Euphrates in today’s Iraq; he lived about 2700 B.C.
 Discovered in the late 19th C., The Epic of Gilgamesh is a narrative tale about the friendship between the King of Ur and Enkidu, a feral human raised in the wild.

-There are many versions and interpretations of the Epic of Gilgamesh.
 Michael Schmidt, Princeton U. stresses that Gilgamesh is an alien text.
 The shards of the poem, found on scattered clay tablets around the Middle East cannot be forced into a coherent or familiar narrative that allows easy identification with King Gilgamesh and his unlikely friend, the wild man Enkidu.

 Schmidt encourages us to see “Gilgamesh” not as a finished, polished composition—a literary epic, like the Aeneid, which is what many people would like it to be—but, rather, something more like life, untidy, ambiguous.
 Only by reading it that way, he thinks, will we get close to its hard, nubbly heart.